How to find quality clothes this Second Hand September

 Becca at Topcashback loves using Vinted:

-"I've been buying and selling preloved clothes on Vinted for over a year and have found some absolute gems.
+"I've been buying and selling preloved clothes on Vinted for the past few years and have found some absolute gems.
 I found my favourite cropped jacket for under £5 and a beautiful Zara shirt jacket in perfect condition for £15.

 I like that every order includes a small Buyer Protection fee, which means you can claim a refund if the item gets lost or arrives damaged.
 It’s only small percentage of the item price but gives you peace of mind that you're covered if something goes wrong."